Road surface marking: Machine marking types

 High-pressure airless spraying uses a high-pressure airless pump to spray the paint.
-The atomized paint is not so fine and smooth as air spray, but there is no high speed air flow to scatter any rebounding paint.
+The atomised paint is not so fine and smooth as air spray, but there is no high speed air flow to scatter any rebounding paint.
 The marked lines are neat.
 This method can apply paints of high viscosity, and apply relatively thick layers in a single pass.

 Auxiliary equipment

 Other equipment is often used with road marking machines.
 The main auxiliary equipment includes thermoplastic paint pre-heaters, hand-push pre-markers and road marking removers.
 Thermoplastic paint pre-heater is used to melt the solid powder coating into a viscous liquid, providing a steady supply of paint to the marking machine.
 Pre-markers are used to draw a field sketch in advance to avoid faulty marking.
 Road marking removers are used to remove old or incorrect markings.
 Large self-propelled machines usually do not need any support equipment, as equivalent functionality is built in.